gregory-chris/peegees/public/content/lessons/03-schema-design-constraints.md

 ### Inheritance Constraints and Indexes

+Constraints on parent tables are inherited by children, but indexes must be created separately for each table.
+This gives fine-grained control over performance optimization while maintaining data integrity.

 ```sql
 -- Add constraint to base table affects all children
 ALTER TABLE vehicles ADD CONSTRAINT valid_make